 Three potential immunisations are frontrunners, having been rushed from promising animal studies into human trials.

 One is produced by GlaxoSmithKline (GSK) and the National Institutes of Health in the US, another is being developed by the Public Health Agency of Canada in collaboration with Merck.

 And the third to enter human testing is made by Johnson and Johnson together with the company Bavarian Nordic.

 The plan is for the different vaccines to be tested in several separate trials across the three worst affected countries in the next few months.

 GSK's version uses a chimpanzee common cold virus to carry a single Ebola protein.
 The vaccine cannot trigger either disease but the hope is it will prompt the production of protective antibodies against Ebola.

-The Merck vaccine that is planned to be tested in Liberia uses a livestock virus to carry a single Ebola gene.
+The Merck vaccine used in the Liberian trial is based on a livestock virus, carrying a single Ebola gene.

-Johnson and Johnson announced the start of their vaccine trial in January 2015.
-This uses a different approach - two separate jabs will be given in the hope the second one boosts the effectiveness of the first.
+Johnson and Johnson announced the start of their vaccine trial at the beginning of 2015.
+This uses a different approach still - two separate jabs will be given in the hope the second one boosts the effectiveness of the first.